StealthChesnut/HA-FoxESS-Modbus/README.md

 * Put the modbus.yaml file alongside your configuration.yaml file
 * Check your config is valid, then Restart HA if so

-Energy Dashboard Config:
+## 💾 Energy Dashboard Configuration

 *Electricity Grid*

---in progress--
+--Coming Soon--

 *Solar Panels*